 Taking well-considered risks is part of creating value.
 Q-Park makes financial, commercial, operational and reputational risks controllable by carefully weighing risks and returns against each other.

-The objective of risk management is to protect the feasibility of Q-Park's strategic policy and operational objectives, the reliability of corporate reports and the compliance with relevant legislation.
+The objectives of risk management are to protect the feasibility of Q-Park's strategic policy and operational objectives, the reliability of corporate reports and the compliance with relevant legislation.

 The CFO is responsible for risk management, supported by the executive secretary and the internal and external auditors.